-Average cost of fuel per MWh;
+5. Average cost of fuel per MWh; and

+6. The cost of fuel purchased by fuel type and, for coal, a breakdown between the cost of the coal commodity and the cost of coal transportation.

-(M) A detailed description of each account, and any other designation ordered by the commission, where each fuel and purchased power cost or fuel-related revenue is recorded;
+(K) A reasonably detailed description of the accounts or other designations ordered by the commission, where each fuel and purchased power cost or fuel-related revenue is recorded.
+The report shall identify any changes since the last periodic report to accounts or other designations of costs and revenue types ordered to be included by the commission in the last general rate proceeding

-(N)

-(S) Each revision to the electric utility’s internal policy for participating in:
+(L) Each revision to the electric utility’s internal policy

+For participating in:

-A Regional Transmission Organization (RTO) ancillary services market, if the RTO in which the electric utility participates has such a market;
+1. A RTO ancillary services market, if the RTO in which the electric utility participates has such a market;

-RTO energy markets by RTO;
+2. RTO energy markets by RTO;